-2.3.2 Full application: Project plan with Project budget
+2.3.1 Application form and Project budget

-Only those Applicants who are selected and invited in the pre-application phase submit the Full Application, which consists of Project Plan, Financial plan and the Curriculum Vitae of the key persons involved.
-The Full Application have to be submitted on pre-defined forms (attached, Annex B) filled out completely and sent via email to serghei.botezatu@undp.orguntil the stated deadline.
-A template for the Financial Plan is provided as Annex C, which can be optionally used by the applicants.
+The applicants should submit the Application form, Project budget and the CVs of the key persons involved.
+The application have to be submitted on pre-defined form (Annex B) filled out completely and sent via email to serghei.botezatu@undp.org until the stated deadline.
+A template for the Project budget is provided as Annex C, which can be optionally used by the applicants.
 Companies should also present a standard cash-flow and investment plan with ROI calculations.
 There is no standard form for the CVs.